frederic-perez/AmE-dictionary/data/idioms.md

 __come forward__ :two::hammer:
 __come full circle__ To return to the original or a similar position, situation, or circumstance where one or something started.
 __come into play__ :two: To become a factor in a particular situation. _Once personal insults come into play, it’s very hard to resolve a situation calmly._
-__come into question__ To become doubted, scrutinized, or a matter of serious discussion.
+__come into question__ :two: To become doubted, scrutinized, or a matter of serious discussion.
 __come of age__
 __come on__
 __come out badly__ To result in something negative or unpleasant.